Speakers at the New IPM

 Professor John Pickett

-Cardiff University, Email:
+Cardiff University, UK

 Professor John Pickett CBE FRS is a world leader in chemical ecology.
 Over a distinguished career, his pioneering research has transformed the use of pheromones and natural products in agriculture, contributing to more sustainable pest control methods globally.
 He is a Fellow of the Royal Society and a recipient of numerous honours including the Wolf Prize in Agriculture, the Rank Prize, and the International Society of Chemical Ecology Medal.
 John has held prestigious lectureships, including the Royal Society’s Croonian Lecture, and was appointed CBE for Services to Biological Chemistry.
 He continues to play a key role in advancing integrated pest management research and mentoring the next generation of scientists.

-Ross Haffendem
+Ross Haffenden

-Ross Haffendem
+Ross Haffenden

-Steve Arthurs
+Steve Vinall

-Steve Arthurs
+Steve Vinall

 Vincent Duquette